zenntenn/IdrisLibs/README.md

 ## Type checking

-With Idris-dev-71b49d3, you should be able to type check all the basic libraries by entering "make libs" in the top-level repository.
+With Idris 0.99.2-git:PRE, you should be able to type check all the basic libraries by entering "make libs" in the top-level repository.
 With Idris 1.0, some libraries fail to type check, please see issue #3727 in [Idris-dev/issues](https://github.com/idris-lang/Idris-dev/issues).